guilhemmarchand/nmon-logger/README.md

 *Using rsyslog or syslog-ng file monitoring facilities, the content of these log files is permanently monitored and forwarded to your remote syslog servers*

+#### log files rotation (logrotate)

+*Finally, the logrotate daemon will take care of achieving log files rotation and reloading rsyslog/syslog-ng at the end of the file rotation process*